Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

 I searched pineapple juice and wisdom teeth on TikTok and got stuck in a wild doom scroll.

-There are many videos of people’s first-hand experience drinking pineapple juice starting days before their surgery and recording themselves afterward, and many videos by surgeons and dental professionals.
+There are many videos of people’s first-hand experiences drinking pineapple juice starting days before their surgery and recording themselves afterward, as well as many videos by surgeons and dental professionals.

 I do have to say that everyone’s experience with wisdom teeth removal is different, and some people have an easy time with minimal swelling and pain after having surgery, regardless of how much pineapple juice they have consumed.